 on the Teaching Drum and read the testimonials of our graduates

-Read the ongoing Wilderness Guide Program updates at the Family Yearlong Blog
+Read about the 2012 Family Wilderness Guide Program at the Family Yearlong Blog

 and the Wilderness Guide Chronicles